 The development of what is now Taos Ski Valley resort was founded in 1954 by Ernie and Rhoda Blake.
 They began to build the ski resort with the first run opening in 1957.
-In 2013 the Taos Ski Valley was purchased from the Blake family.
+In 2013, Taos Ski Valley, Inc. (TSVI) was purchased from the Blake family.

 The Village of Taos Ski Valley was incorporated as a municipality in 1996.
 Before incorporation the Village area was governed by Taos County regulations regarding development.
 Upon incorporation, the Village began the necessary planning and zoning ordinances.
-Numerous studies, master plans and comprehensive plans have advised development and have evolved over the years.
-Please see the chapter on Previous Plans.
-This Comprehensive Plan has benefited from these studies and strives to capitalize on the sound, visionary concepts put forth over the years.